DIY Engine Cleaning: Is Aqua Blasting Worth It?

 FAQs: Aqua Blasting for Engine Cleaning

-Aqua blasting is ideal for non-ferrous parts like aluminium cylinder heads, intake manifolds, casings, and carburettors.
-It’s not recommended for internal engine components like crankshafts or pistons.
+Aqua blasting is ideal for non-ferrous engine components such as aluminium cylinder heads, intake manifolds, casings, and carburettors.
+It provides a thorough clean without compromising tolerances or surface finish.
+However, it’s not recommended for internal components like crankshafts, pistons, or bearings, as these require different cleaning methods to maintain their precision.

-Turnaround times vary by component size and quantity, but most jobs can be completed within a few days at a professional garage like Approved Engines.
+Turnaround times depend on the size, number, and condition of the components, but most professional jobs can be completed within a few days at garages like Approved Engines.
+Complex engine assemblies may take longer to ensure thorough cleaning and proper drying.

 Back to blog